American Red Cross: Minneapolis bridge collapse

+2023 Hawaii wildfires

+Following the Hawaii wildfires in early August 2023, the ARC began a large-scale disaster relief operation (DRO).
+More than 1,300 volunteers have been deployed since the fires began.
+In partnership with the county government, the ARC has been able to provide displaced residents with more than 257,000 overnight emergency shelter and hotel room stays on Maui and Oahu.

+2024 Hurricane Milton

+The ARC has recruited 15 volunteers from Oklahoma and Kansas regions to go to Florida to help prepare shelters and meal preparations for those affected by the hurricane prior to the hurricane hitting landfall.
+Volunteers have set up for upwards to 35,000 overnight stays and 513,000 meals.

 International services

 ARC, as part of the International Red Cross and Red Crescent Movement and its nearly 100 million volunteers, educates and mobilizes communities to overcome life-threatening vulnerabilities.
 ARC International Services Department focuses on global health, disaster preparedness and response, Restoring Family Links and international humanitarian law dissemination.
-ARC is involved with international projects such as the measles Initiative, malaria programs in Africa, disaster response and relief efforts in response to the 2004 South Asia tsunami.
+ARC is involved with international projects, including the Measles and Rubella Partnership, the migration and refugee crisis, and the Nepal earthquake.

 Disaster preparedness and response

 ARC international disaster response and preparedness programs provide relief and development assistance to millions of people annually who suffer as a result of natural and human-made disasters.
 To respond quickly and effectively, ARC has pre-positioned emergency relief supplies in three warehouses managed by the International Federation in Dubai, Malaysia, and Panama that are used to respond to disasters.
 An Emergency Response Unit (ERU) is another method with which ARC responds to international emergencies.
 An ERU is made up of trained personnel and pre-packaged equipment that is crucial in responding to sudden, large-scale disasters and emergencies in remote locations.
 American Red Cross ERUs specialize in providing emergency relief supplies and IT and Telecommunications for American Red Cross response operations.

+ARC works with the Red Cross Red Crescent network to aid countries after disasters.
+ARC provides relief after a request from a country in need and then uses trained disaster responders and relief supplies strategically positioned worldwide to respond immediately.
+ARC may also provide financial aid to disaster relief efforts using donations given to the organization.
+The Ebola Outbreak in West Africa, Hurricane Dorian in the Bahamas, and Typhoon Haiyan in the Philippines are some of the international disasters that ARC has responded to.